RCHG/blog_backup/_posts/2015-11-02-Version-Control-Notes.md

 M       README.txt
 {% endhighlight%}

-And, yes, it detected that we have changed README.txt.
+And, yes!, it detected that we have changed README.txt.
 But this change is only effective in our private working copy.
-Nowbody knows that some lowercase letter were changed to uppercase letters.
+Nowbody knows that some lowercase letters were changed to uppercase letters.
 Let's try:

 {% highlight bash %}
 > svn diff